Traveling while driving is always fun. I spent two weeks in Kazakhstan during my one-year trip with a DIY Mercedes Sprinter camper van.

 Kazakhstan is a country I have been a few times before, and coming back is always a pleasure.
 The culture of Kazakhstan is mainly driven by the Kazakh people, who came from an organized way of life, with its nomadic and grazing practices.

 Islam was introduced gradually since the fifteenth century, a religion that coexisted with tengriism, an ancient religion practiced by the Turks and Mongols, before the propagation of the so-called great religions.

-This country was integrated in the Soviet Union in 1920 under the name of Soviet Socialist Republic of Kazakhstan, situation that in 1991 is undone, becoming an independent republic.
+This country was integrated into the Soviet Union in 1920 under the name of the Soviet Socialist Republic of Kazakhstan, a situation that in 1991 is undone, becoming an independent republic.